Elering/estfeed-datahub-docs/eng/14-joint-invoice.md

 ## Introduction

 The prerequisite for sending a joint invoice is a joint invoice agreement in the Datahub.
-For more information, see [Joint invoice agreement](14-joint-invoice.md)
+For more information, see [Joint invoice agreement](06.7-joint-invoice-agreement.md)

 The details of the joint invoice to be sent are taken from the e-invoice standard ([Estonian e-invoice guide](https://media.voog.com/0000/0042/1620/files/Eesti_e-arve_kirjelduse_juhend_E_arve_saatmine%20ja%20presenteeerimine%20pangas_ver_1_0.pdf)).

-## Transmitting and requesting a network bill
+## Transmitting and requesting a joint invoice

 Joint invoices can be transmitted via the API.
-In the future the possibility to add it via the web interface will be added - a form for small grid operators and download for sellers.
+In the future the possibility to add it via the web interface will be added - a form for small grid operators.

 Relevant Datahub services have been set up to transmit and request joint invoices.
 The intended use process can be found in [Business processes](02-business-processes.md#joint-invoice-management)

 ## Web interface

 > [!NOTE]
-> The web interface is being developed.
+> The web interface for adding joint invoices is being developed.

+> [!NOTE]
+> The guide for searching and downloading joint invoices in the web interface is under development.

 ## API messages